Skilled and Business Migration

-Inadequate documentation, not meeting state nomination or endorsement requirements, not meeting Federal immigration criteria, incomplete information, typing errors or inadvertent omission of information and documents, your past or present conduct which shows you are not of good character are all grounds for refusal.
+Inadequate documentation, not being able to locate your Expression of Interest (EOI) ID in SkillSelect, not meeting state nomination or endorsement requirements, not meeting Federal immigration criteria, incomplete information, typing errors or inadvertent omission of information and documents, your past or present conduct which shows you are not of good character are all grounds for refusal.

-Migration agents are reminded that failure to provide all required details, including an applicant's contact details, will result in an application being refused and the application fee not being refunded.
+Migration agents and Legal Practitioners are reminded that failure to provide all required details, including an applicant's contact details, will result in an application being refused and the application fee not being refunded.

 Review of decision